pcingola/SnpEff/src/docs/snpeff/build_db.md

     -onlyReg                     : Only build regulation tracks.
     -regSortedByType             : The 'regulation.gff' file is sorted by 'regulation type' instead of sorted by chromosome:pos.
     -storeSeqs                   : Store sequence in binary files.
-Default: true
+Default: true -treatAllAsProteinCoding <v> : Treat all transcripts as protein coding.
+Values: 'true', 'false', or 'auto'.
+Default: auto
 ```

+If no format flag is specified, SnpEff auto-detects the format by checking which gene annotation file exists in the data directory.
+It checks in this order: `genes.gtf`, `genes.gff`, `genes.gff2`, `genes.gbk`, `genes.embl`, `genes.refseq`, `genes.kg`, `genes.biomart`.
+All gene annotation files can be gzip-compressed (e.g. `genes.gtf.gz`).

 ### Building a database